tristantao/kaggle_survivor/writeup.md

 4. [Training a Model](#train model)
 5. [Fitting a Model](#predict model)

-Before beginning, you will need to install R and RStudio.
-It is a useful free application between for data analytics.
+Before beginning you will need to install R and RStudio.
+It is a useful and free application for data analytics that is widely used by statisticians and data miners.
+You also need to become a Kaggle Competitor for access to the datasets and entry into the competition, don't worry its free!
+Sign up for <a href = "http://www.kaggle.com/account/register">Kaggle</a>.
 If you already have these, skip to [Data Exploration](#data exploration)

 <a name="r preparation"></a>
 ####Preparing R